FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: FedMed-GAN

 \section{FedMed-GAN}

 \textbf{Federated Model Setup.} The federated setting of our generator and discriminator is described in Fig.~\ref{fig:pipeline}.
-We employ CycleGAN \cite{zhu2017unpaired}, MUNIT \cite{huang2018multimodal} and UNIT \cite{DBLP:conf/nips/LiuBK17} as our baseline models.
-CycleGAN \cite{zhu2017unpaired} owns two generators $G_{A \leftrightarrow B}$, discriminators $D_{A \leftrightarrow B}$. $G_{A \rightarrow B}$ generates B-modal images from A-modal samples. $D_{A \rightarrow B}$ distinguishes whether the generated B-modal data from A-modal sample is fake.
-The federated setting of CycleGAN is to locate two generators ($G_{A \rightarrow B}$, $G_{B \rightarrow A}$) into the servers.
-On the other hand, the generators are separately aggregated into the server's generators.
+We employ CycleGAN~\citep{zhu2017unpaired}, MUNIT~\citep{huang2018multimodal}, UNIT~\citep{DBLP:conf/nips/LiuBK17}, HLHGAN~\citep{Huang2020SuperResolutionAI}, and Hyper-GAN~\citep{Yang2021AUH} as our baseline models.
+Our baseline methods have two generators $G_{A \leftrightarrow B}$, discriminators $D_{A \leftrightarrow B}$. $G_{A \rightarrow B}$ generates B-modal images from A-modal samples. $D_{A \rightarrow B}$ distinguishes whether the generated B-modal data from A-modal samples is fake.
+Two generators ($G_{A \rightarrow B}$, $G_{B \rightarrow A}$) of each client joins in the aggregation process of FedAvg~\ref{alg:server_g}.
+In other words, the generators are separately aggregated into the server's generators.
 Then, the server sends its generators into different hospitals.
-The discriminators ($D_{A \rightarrow B}$, $D_{B \rightarrow A}$) of client are independent.
-As for MUNIT and UNIT, we put them into the supplementary material due to the page limitation.
+Moreover, according to GS-WGAN~\citep{chen2020gs}, locating the discriminators ($D_{A \rightarrow B}$, $D_{B \rightarrow A}$) of each client locally can further increase the level of privacy preserving.
+Thus, the discriminators ($D_{A \rightarrow B}$, $D_{B \rightarrow A}$) are retained locally and do not participate in aggregation process.